 We are enthusiastic and excited about expanding the opportunity for Arkansans and others to participate in the Underground Railroad for New Life’s journey to enhance birth outcomes for Women in Arkansas and beyond!

-Birthing Project USA’s founder -Kathryn Hall -Trujillo- and her experiment which began over 30 years ago to provide social support to community women during pregnancy has grown into an international phenomenon.
+Birthing Project USA’s founder -Kathryn Hall -Trujillo- and her experiment which began in 1988 to provide social support to community women during pregnancy has grown into an international phenomenon.
 Communities invest in local birthing projects to help ensure the well-being of future generations.

-Arkansas is no stranger to the poor health outcomes affecting Mothers and babies of color in the U.S. Arkansas has the 3rd highest rate of African American maternal death and the 6th highest Infant Mortality rate in the U.S. Women in our communities continue to share their less than satisfactory birth experiences and the pain associated with being ignorred, disrespected and talked down to when they enter health care environments.
-They deserve better.
-You can help!
+Let’s face it, life in our society is simply not fair!
+We do not all have the same access to the resources necessary to meet our most basic needs or to opportunities to realize our dreams.
+Arkansas is no stranger to the poor health outcomes affecting Mothers and babies of color in the U.S. The burden of infant death is not shared equally among the residents of Arkansas.
+According to authorities, people living in counties with rural, poor and minority populations, especially in the Mississippi Delta, have greater rates of black infants deaths compared to white infant deaths partly because African American low birth weight rates are twice as high as whites (ADH, 2012).
+Arkansas also has the 3rd highest rate of African American maternal death and the 6th highest Infant Mortality rate in the U.S. Women in our communities continue to share their less than satisfactory birth experiences and the pain associated with being ignored, disrespected and talked down to when they enter health care environments.